What Is a Business Model Canvas?

 Room to pivot as needed

-Suppose something happens during the development process forces you to re-prioritize or pivot your product.
+Suppose something happens during the development process that forces you to re-prioritize or pivot your product.

-In that case, it will be much easier to update this short, high-level document than updating a long, exhilarating MRD or some business plan to tear apart and update.
+Updating this short, high-level document will be much easier than updating a long, exhilarating MRD or some business plan to tear apart and update.

-With this one-page business model canvas acting as a guide to your business roadmap, you will always be able to spot any plans that might need updating quickly.
+With this one-page business model canvas as a guide to your business roadmap, you can always spot any plans that need updating quickly.

 You will have to update whenever the priorities of the company change or some new data comes to light that demands a different approach to what you were doing till then.